Ahkh56/RetrofitTestHilt/README.md

 - **Splash Screen**: A branded launch screen.
 - **Welcome Screen**: A simple introductory screen.
 - **Product Grid**: Fetches a list of products from a fake store API and displays them in a grid.
+- **Custom TopAppBar**: A custom top app bar on the home screen with back navigation and a themed title.

 ## 🏛️ Architecture